Personal. Compassionate. Fearless.

 • Vomiting

-Damages In A Pennsylvania Dog Bite Lawsuit
+Damages in a Pennsylvania Dog Bite Injury Lawsuit

 Dog bite victims who successfully bring a lawsuit against an animal’s owner can recover for the economic and non-economic damages they sustained due to the attack.
-Economic damages are the out-of-pocket expenses a victim incurs as the result of an attack, and include
+Economic damages are the out-of-pocket expenses a victim incurs as a result of an attack, and include

 • Past medical expenses